John Cena Reveals First Proposal To Nikki Bella Happened Inside A Surgery Room, Not ‘WrestleMania 33’

 After swearing off marrying again, WWE superstar John Cena popped the marriage question to his longtime girlfriend Nikki Bella during WrestleMania 33.
 Bella said “Yes!”
 Cena looked very happy and sealed his proposal with a kiss.
-With his marriage proposal, Cena just made WrestleMania 33 even more memorable, especially for WWE fans.
+With his marriage proposal, Cena just made WrestleMania 33 even more memorable especially for WWE fans.

 This Sunday during WrestleMania 33, John Cena surprised everyone after bending down on his knees in-ring in front of his girlfriend and wrestling partner, Nikki Bella.
 Cena had sworn off marriage after his divorce with Elizabeth Huberdeau.
 The pair was married for all of three years from 2009 to 2012 and after that, Cena decided not to marry anymore and even made Bella sign a cohabitation agreement early into their relationship, The Inquisitr learned.